-Operational risk governance standard for the first line of defence (1st LoD): Risk owners as the 1st LoD have full accountability for their operational risks and manage these against a defined risk specific appetite.
+Operational risk requirements for the first line of defence (1st LoD): Risk owners as the 1st LoD have full accountability for their operational risks and manage these against a defined risk specific appetite.

-Risk owners are those roles in the bank whose (business) activities generate risks.
-As heads of business divisions and infrastructure functions, they must determine the appropriate organizational structure to identify their organizations' operational risk profile, implement risk management and control standards within their organization, take business decisions on the mitigation or acceptance of operational risks to ensure they remain within risk appetite and establish and maintain 1st LoD controls.
+Operational risk owners are those roles in the bank whose activities generate - or who are exposed to - operational risks.
+As heads of business divisions and infrastructure functions, they must determine the appropriate organizational structure to identify their operational risk profile, actively manage these risks within their organization, take business decisions on the mitigation or acceptance of operational risks to ensure they remain within risk appetite and establish and maintain 1st LoD controls.

-Operational risk governance standard for the second line of defence (2nd LoD): Risk Type Controllers (RTCs) act as the 2nd LoD control functions for all sub-risk types under the overarching risk type "operational risk".
+Operational risk requirements for the second line of defence (2nd LoD): Risk Type Controllers (RTCs) act as the 2nd LoD control functions for all sub-risk types under the overarching risk type "operational risk".

 RTCs establish the framework and define Group level risk appetite statements for the specific operational risk type they oversee.
-RTCs define the fundamental risk management and control standards and independently oversee and challenge risk owners' implementation of these standards in their day-to-day processes, as well as their risk-taking and management activities.
-RTCs establish independent operational risk governance and prepare aggregated risk type profile reporting.
-RTCs monitor the risk type's profile against risk appetite and exercise a veto on risk decisions leading to foreseeable risk appetite breaches.
+RTCs define the minimum risk management and control standards and independently monitor and challenge risk owners' implementation of these standards in their day-to-day processes, as well as their risk-taking and management activities.
+RTCs provide independent operational risk oversight and prepare aggregated risk type profile reporting.
+RTCs monitor the risk type's profile against risk appetite and have a right to veto risk decisions leading to foreseeable risk appetite breaches.
 As risk type experts, RTCs define the risk type and its taxonomy and support and facilitate the implementation of the risk type framework in the 1st LoD.
 To maintain their independence, RTC roles are located only in infrastructure functions.

-Operational risk governance standard for NFRM as the RTC for the overarching risk type operational risk: As the RTC / risk control function for operational risk, NFRM establishes and maintains the overarching ORMF and determines the appropriate level of capital to underpin the Group's operational risk.
+Operational risk requirements for NFRM as the RTC for the overarching risk type operational risk: As the RTC / risk control function for operational risk, NFRM establishes and maintains the overarching ORMF and determines the appropriate level of capital to underpin the Group's operational risk.

 - As the 2nd LoD risk control function, NFRM defines the bank's approach to operational risk appetite and monitors its adherence, breaches and consequences.
-NFRM is the independent reviewer and challenger of the 1st LoD's risk and control assessments and risk management activities.
+NFRM is the independent reviewer and challenger of the 1st LoD's risk and control assessments and risk management activities relating to the holistic operational risk profile of a unit (while RTCs monitor and challenge activities related to their specific risk types).
 NFRM provides the oversight of risk and control mitigation plans to return the bank's operational risk to its risk appetite, where required.
 It also establishes and regularly reports the bank's operational risk profile and operational top risks, i.e. the bank's material operational risks which are outside of risk appetite. - As the subject matter expert for operational risk, NFRM provides independent risk views to facilitate forward-looking management of operational risks, actively engages with risk owners (1st LoD) and facilitates the implementation of risk management and control standards across the bank.

-NFRM is accountable for the design, implementation and maintenance of the approach to determine the adequate level of capital required for operational risk, for recommendation to the Management Board.
+- NFRM is accountable for the design, implementation and maintenance of the approach to determine the adequate level of capital required for operational risk, for recommendation to the Management Board.
 This includes the calculation and allocation of operational risk capital demand and expected loss under the Advanced Measurement Approach (AMA).